ayshaax/reproducible_research/README.md

 ### 4. Create a dev branch to work on the repo

+It is a good idea to work on a development branch of the forked repository when we start making our own changes.

+In this way, we will only update the `main` branch once we are confident with our progress on the development branch.

+- On the top left side of the repo home page, click on the down arrow next to `main` and type "**dev**" as the name of our development branch.

+- Click on "**Create branch**" when prompted.

 <p align="center">
 <img src="https://github.com/josegabrielnb/reproducible_research/blob/main/images/create_dev.png" width="250" height="300">

+- Once you have confirmed, the repository should have changed from `main` to the `dev` branch.

 <p align="center">
 <img src="https://github.com/josegabrielnb/reproducible_research/blob/main/images/dev_branch.png" width="250" height="300">

+Now that we are working on `dev`, we can make changes being confident that these will not affect the `main` branch.

+* **Q3.** *Why do you think it would be useful to have separate* `main` *and* `dev` *branches?*

 ### 5. Add a license and a README.md file